timjogorman/RicherEventDescription/guidelines.md

 try to link all EVENTs to a narrative container, and then link those containers so that the contained EVENTs can be linked by inference.

 While TIMEX3 and EVENTs can be temporal containers, we also have another kind of temporal container; the DocTimeRel itself.
-The "Tuesday" above is therefore a temporal "bucket" that is within a larger bucket of BEFORE -- the set of all events happening before the document creation time.
+The "Tuesday" above is therefore a temporal "bucket" that is within a larger bucket of BEFORE – the set of all events happening before the document creation time.

 ### Temporal Containers vs Subevent Containers

 Labeling temporal containment properly is primarily a task of marking which *temporal* spans contain other temporal spans.
-This means, specifically, that we mark containment purely on whether it is temporally marked as containing other events when no semantic connection at all, such as:
+This means, specifically, that we mark containment purely on whether it is temporally marked as containing other events when there is no semantic connection at all, such as:

 > - While I was writing this paper, some couple has met, been married and had a child.
 > - In 1841, Martin Van Buren was elected and the First Opium War began